rollex-dao/governance/README.md

 ### Governance strategy (the contract determining how the voting/proposition powers are calculated)

-- Based on AAVE+stkAAVE
+- Based on REX+stkREX
-- Voting and proposition power are: balanceOfAAVE + delegationReceivedOfAAVE + balanceOfstkAAVE + delegationReceivedOfstkAAVE (with delegation being voting or proposition depending on the case)
+- Voting and proposition power are: balanceOfREX + delegationReceivedOfREX + balanceOfstkREX + delegationReceivedOfstkREX (with delegation being voting or proposition depending on the case)
-- Total voting and proposition supply: AAVE supply
+- Total voting and proposition supply: REX supply

 ## Getting Started

-You can install `@aave/governance-v2` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:
+You can install `@pollum-io/rollex-governace` as an NPM package in your Hardhat, Buidler or Truffle project to import the contracts and interfaces:

-`npm install @aave/governance-v2`
+`npm install @pollum-io/rollex-governace`

 Import at Solidity files:

 ```
-import {IAaveGovernanceV2} from "@aave/governance-v2/contracts/interfaces/IAaveGovernanceV2.sol";
+import {IRexGovernanceV2} from "@pollum-io/rollex-governace/contracts/interfaces/IRexGovernanceV2.sol";

 contract Misc {

   function vote(uint256 proposal, bool support) {
-    IAaveGovernanceV2(pool).submitVote(proposal, support);
+    IRexGovernanceV2(pool).submitVote(proposal, support);
     {...}
   }
 }